gkorpal/gkorpal.github.io/_technical/2019-04-19-cousin-problem-analytic-hypersurface.md

 ---
 Work done during spring 2019 (January 01, 2019 to April 19, 2019).

-The report begins with an introduction to the theory of complex manifolds.
-Then a proof of Dolbeault theorem, analogous to that of de Rham theorem, was studied.
-The utility of Dolbeault-Čech isomorphism is illustrated by proving that every analytic hypersurface in $\mathbb{C}^n$ can be described as the zero-locus of an entire function.
+Firstly, a proof of Dolbeault theorem was studied.
+Then the utility of Dolbeault-Čech isomorphism was illustrated by proving that every analytic hypersurface in $\mathbb{C}^n$ can be described as the zero-locus of an entire function.

 [Download the report](http://gkorpal.github.io/files/spring2019-cousin_problem_for_hypersurface-gaurish.pdf)